Luke-356/Luke-356/README.md

 - Advanced Linux

 ### 🌟 Passionate About:
+- DevOps Automation and Seamless Software Delivery
-- Solving complex problems with data analytics and statistics
+- Solving complex problems with data science and statistics
 - Agile SCRUM method for instance result and feedbacks

 ### ⚡ Hobbies: